Fabiano (footballer, born 2000)

-Fabiano Josué de Souza Silva (born 14 March 2000), known as Fabiano Souza or just Fabiano, is a Brazilian professional footballer who plays as a right-back for Ceará, on loan from Moreirense.
+Fabiano Josué de Souza Silva (born 14 March 2000), known as Fabiano Souza or just Fabiano, is a Brazilian professional footballer who plays as a right-back for Vitória, on loan from Moreirense.

 Career

 Early career

 Born in Presidente Prudente, São Paulo, Fabiano played for the youth sides of Penapolense, and made his senior debut with the club in the 2017 Copa Paulista.
 In 2018, after a short period back to the under-20 side of Linense, he moved abroad with Portuguese side Braga.

 Braga

 Fabiano was promoted to the reserves in the Campeonato de Portugal ahead of the 2019–20 season, and scored his first goal for the side on 2 February 2020, netting the opener in a 2–1 away defeat to Fafe.
 He made his first team debut on 4 July, coming on as a half-time substitute for Diogo Viana in a 4–0 home routing of Desportivo Aves.